 - T—TIME-BOUND: Is there a specific deadline for you to complete your dream or vision?

-Once you have an idea of what it will take to create your vision, you now need to communicate it to bring it into form.
+Once you know what it will take to create your vision, you now need to communicate it to bring it into form.
 If you need help with it, ASK!
 If you don’t ask, the answer is always NO!
 When you talk about your goals, visions, or dreams, they are at the forefront of your mind, and you place your attention on them.

-Talking, sharing, speaking, dreaming, all bring attention to whatever it is you’re creating.
-Writing affirmations and then sharing them with others, not only keeps the focus on them but creates enthusiasm with others who may help catapult you in manifesting them.
+Talking, sharing, speaking, dreaming all bring attention to whatever it is you’re creating.
+Writing affirmations and then sharing them with others keeps the focus on them and creates enthusiasm with others who may help catapult you in manifesting them.

 Remember one thing—don’t die with the dream still inside you.